 Entry foyer or Hallway

 So a spacious entry foyer is a good element to factor in if space allows it.
-Although traditional hallways are practical for connecting bedrooms, it is more beautiful to have open distributing areas that offer natural light, and even views for possible.
+Although traditional hallways are practical for connecting bedrooms, it is more beautiful to have open distributing areas that offer natural light, flexible spaces and even views for possible.
 A good architect can try to find ways to avoid long dark hallways, and opt for more open style hallways or at least, incorporate natural light elements.

 Passive solar design